Parliamentary Counsel Office (New Zealand): History

 In 1985, the Fourth Labour Government reformed the public service via the Parliamentary Service Act 1985.
-It abolished the Legislative Department and replaced it with a Parliamentary Service and Parliamentary Service Commission.
+It abolished the Legislative Department and replaced it with the Parliamentary Service and the Parliamentary Service Commission.
 It also ensured that PCO staff, aside from principal officers, were appointed by the Chief Parliamentary Counsel, within maximum numbers set by the Attorney-General.
 In 2000, the Parliamentary Service Act 2000 repealed the 1985 Act.

 In 2012, the Legislation Act 2012 modernised the law for publishing, making available, reprinting, and revising official versions of legislation.
 This was the Government’s response to recommendations made in two reports by the Law Commission, and recommendations made by previous Regulations Review Committees.

 NZLC R107 pages 30–33 has a more detailed Parliamentary Counsel Office history.

 Organisation

 The Parliamentary Counsel Office is an executive agency of the New Zealand Parliament and is under the control of the Attorney-General.

 Functions

 PCO's Parliamentary Counsel are responsible for drafting most New Zealand legislation and publishing the official version of New Zealand Acts of Parliament and Statutory Regulations.

 Under section 59 of the Legislation Act 2012 the functions of the PCO are to: